Eczema, or atopic dermatitis, is a common skin condition that causes patches of dry, itchy skin to form.

 Calcineurin inhibitors are medications that modify your immune system.
 Their purpose is to reduce the inflammation associated with eczema.
 Examples of these medications include:

-Doctors may prescribe oral medications to people with eczema that isn’t in one specific area.
+Doctors may prescribe oral immunomodulators to people with eczema that isn’t in one specific area.
 Those who don’t respond to creams may also benefit from taking oral medications.
-These work by slowing the immune system response, which can help to reduce the severity of eczema symptoms.
+These work by slowing the immune system response, which can help reduce the severity of eczema symptoms.

-Examples of oral medications for severe eczema symptoms include:
+Examples of immunomodulators for severe eczema symptoms include: